suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 -----

-<font size = "0.5"> *The course syllabus provides a general plan for the course; some modifications may be necessary in response to students’ needs and classroom interaction.*
+*The course syllabus provides a general plan for the course; some modifications may be necessary in response to students’ needs and classroom interaction.*

-*This course is based on similar courses taught by Dr. Lourdes Ortega at Georgetown University and Dr. Brandon Tullock at University of South Florida.* </font>
+*This course is based on similar courses taught by Dr. Lourdes Ortega at Georgetown University and Dr. Brandon Tullock at University of South Florida.*

 ## Course Description